A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type

 We need to show the existence of a lift in the above square.
-It follows from the definition of morphisms in $\Pro(\cC)$, that there exist some $a_0 \in I$, such that the above square factors as:
+It follows from the definition of morphisms in $\Pro(\cC)$ that there exists some $a_0 \in \cI$, such that the above square factors as

-In order to finish the proof, it is enough to find a morphism: $a'_0\to a_0$ in $I$, s.t. in the following diagram we can add a dotted line:
+In order to finish the proof, it is enough to find a morphism $a'_0\to a_0$ in $\cI$, such that in the following diagram we can add a dotted line:

-By Lemma ~\ref{l:lifting_fact} we have a commutative diagram in $\mcal{C}$ of the form:
+By Lemma \ref{l:lifting_fact} we have a commutative diagram in $\mcal{C}$ of the form

-We thus have a morphism in $\cF_f$, of the form:
+We thus have a morphism in $\cF_f$ of the form